bernhardAxonIvy/doc/source/designer-guide/ivyscript/reference.rst

 The Environment Variable ``ivy``
 --------------------------------

-The ivy environment variable is provided to access the context of the current process.
+The Ivy environment variable is provided to access the context of the current process.
 The environment information is available as fields on the global ``ivy`` variable, e.g. to access the CMS of the current project you use: